pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

 - There are problems using the `ipmitool` command and Redfish does not respond
 - There are problems using the `ipmitool` command and Redfish is running
-- When BIOS or BMC flash procedures fails using Redfish
   - Run the `do_bmc_factory_default.sh` script
   - Run `ipmitool -I lanplus -U admin -P password -H BMC_or_CMC_IP mc reset cold` and flash it again after 5 minutes (300 seconds).
 - If booted from the PIT node: